-After serving almost a year as your Governor and serving part of Allen County for a number of years as a member of Congress, let me tell you with great conviction, I have served with one legislature, I have served with another legislature, and I promise you, Indiana has the best state legislature in the United States of America.
+After serving almost a year as your Governor and serving part of Allen County for a number of years as a member of Congress, I feel comfortable saying this: Indiana has the greatest legislature in the United States of America.

 I want to thank Representative Robert Morris and a new member of the Indiana General Assembly, Representative Casey Cox.
-I know Rep. Cox knows he has big shoes to fill.
-This is my first time in front of a crowd who would have known her since she has gone to be with the Lord.
-Let me just give us all a chance to express our appreciation for the character, the life, the work, and the legacy of Rep. Phyllis Pond.
+Rep. Cox knows he has big shoes to fill.
+With that in mind, let us all take a moment to express our appreciation for the character, the life, the work, and the legacy of Rep. Phyllis Pond.

-Thank you all for coming and to Cathy Humbarger, thank you for helping to bring together so many organizations.
+Thank you all for coming.
+To Cathy Humbarger, thank you for helping to bring together so many organizations.
 It is a joy to be with you today.